Using Debugger

 (gdb)

-Note the third-to-last line, which shows debugger halting at breakpoint established in gdbinit file at function app_main().
+Note that the third-to-last line indicates the debugger has halted at a breakpoint established in build/gdbinit/connect file at function app_main().
 Since the processor is halted, the LED should not be blinking.
-If this is what you see as well, you are ready to start debugging.
+If this matches what you observe, you are ready to start debugging.

 If you are not sure how to use GDB, check Command Line example debugging session in section Debugging Examples.